Monday, December 23, 2024

 The second co-founder of the company, Pavel Fedorov, turned out to be more interesting.
 From November 2021 to March 2022, this man was co-chairman of the board of the same Tinkoff Group.
 Before that, he was senior vice president of the mining giant Norilsk Nickel and vice president of Rosneft, an oil company 70% owned by the Russian Federation.

-As Intelligence Online notes, after Fedorov left his role at Rosneft, “he remained at the heart of the company in a more informal position as the right-hand man of its chairman and CEO Igor Sechin, who has been one of Vladimir Putin’s loyal senior officials since the their common work in the mayor’s office of St. Petersburg in the 1990s.”
+As Intelligence Online notes, after Fedorov left his role at Rosneft, “he remained at the heart of the company in a more informal position as the right-hand man of its chairman and CEO Igor Sechin, who has been one of Vladimir Putin’s loyal senior officials since their common work in the mayor's office of St. Petersburg in the 1990s."

 After Rosneft, Fedorov also worked as Deputy Minister of Energy, responsible for the oil and gas sector.